Iron Behind the Velvet - Chapter 1

 “I still feel terrible.
 I wish every day I’d had no part of it.”

 “You've helped him, Catherine, in ways no one else could.
 Know that.
-His spirit will mend.”
+His spirit

 As they passed the corridor to the dining hall, the scent of brownies wafted sweet on the air.
+“Chocolate to welcome girl babies,” Catherine said, leaning into his arm.
+“You’ll have something rich to take with you tomorrow.”

 The pipes were strangely silent with so many – even Pascal – in attendance, but the chamber bristled with an electric energy.
 Celebrants crowded the room in tight knots of conversation and the younger children, giddy with speculation, rounded the table piled high with gifts.
 The spiral stair allowed only a slow current of movement from floor to balcony, where feet and legs dangled over the edge and eager faces pressed between the railings.
 Mary and Sarah stood watch in the outer corridor, their arms folded, turning and turning from the festivities to the passage ... to each other.

-“There’s Dominic,” Catherine said.
-“I want to talk to him.”
-Soon, their heads were bent together, Catherine nodding, Dominic scribbling on his yellow pad.
 Materials, supplies, food … whatever they – we – need.
-He tore the paper away and folded it … handed it to her.
+He tore the paper away and folded it, handed it to her.
 She opened it to read the address.
-I’ll be there, first thing.
-She’d meet him at his shop Monday morning and put on account there enough money to ensure they would not have to make do, that this work would secure their world – their freedom – Below.
-Whatever was necessary, she would do ... to prevent Vincent’s having to act alone again.
+I’ll be there.
+She’d meet him Monday – sometime, somewhere – and put on account enough money to ensure they would not have to make do, that this work would secure their world – their freedom – Below.
+Whatever was necessary she would do ... to prevent Vincent’s having to act alone again.

 _______

 “They don’t need me,” Kanin interrupted him.
 “That’s a fact.
-Luke doesn’t know me.
+Luke doesn’t remember me.
 He asks for Robert.
 He asks for Damien.
-He asks for you.”
-Kanin glowered at Vincent, a wildfire of anger in his eyes.
+He asks for

-“Is it my baby?” he muttered, his eyes narrowed and hard.
+“Is it my baby?”

-“Kanin.
 Stop.
-It is not even a question.”
+It's not even a question.”

 “She doesn’t know me.”

-“Babies know when they are loved.”
+“Babies know when they're loved.”

 “Olivia should have told me about her.”

 “How was she to do that, Kanin?
-You made the … rules.
-And she did not want to add to your anxiety.
-She waited, out of love for you.
-It wasn’t deception.”
+You made the rules.
+And she didn't want to add to your anxiety.
+She

 “I have no intention of saying that.”